Here is this year’s list of the 50+ best websites for job search.

 AvidCareerist is the work of Donna Svei.
 She writes LinkedIn profiles and resumes.
 Donna delivers factual, informative articles and detailed research on topics impacting your job search.

-Career Trend, by Jaqui Barrett-Poindexter, is a exquisitely written blog.
+Career Trend, by Jaqui Barrett-Poindexter, is an exquisitely written blog.
 Jacqui has a way with words!
 She is a master resume writer, and more accurately, a master storyteller.

 Chameleon Resumes, by Lisa Rangel, offers executive level resumes and LinkedIn advice.
 Lisa is a LinkedIn Job Search Expert- she was hired as a Group Moderator for LinkedIn’s Premium Job Seeker Group.